Neatartist/Horiseon/README.md

 ## content
  .html- changed most tags to semantic tags to be easier to see what applies where.

- CSS- combined CSS with similar effects to shorten the amount of code within the CSS.
+Tags changed for example were div to header, article, and article1.
+I combined CSS with similar effects to shorten the amount of code within the CSS.
+Based on the changes to the tags in the html, I changed the CSS code to reflect those changes.
+After each change, I refreshed the page to see what the effects were and made the corrections when needed.

 ## link